dolittle/Studio/Source/DevCentral/README.md

 * Vanir: Add correct license header to tsconfig.json when selecting a license (except UNLICENSED)
 * Vanir: A lifecycle for ViewModels that is related to route change instead of just params
 * Vanir: Figure out why the SCSS WebPack thing doesn't work on initial builds when using it as module (doesn't generate the d.ts)
-* Vanir: HotLoading not working - have to refresh browser manually when changing anything
+* Vanir: HotLoading not working - have to refresh browser manually when changing anything - the webpack-dev-server.js path is wrong for inner iframes
 * Vanir: WebPack doesn't always pick up changes in dependencies (Shared)
 * Vanir: Templates in create* commands should be excluded during 'tsc -b' (build) - we don't want them compiled as part of the package dist folder
 * Vanir: WebPack setup should support reading the microservices.json file for information plus the vanir.json file